How to Grow and Care for Monstera Deliciosa

 A new leaf unfurling in the Summer during monstera's active growth.

-Apply an all purpose houseplant liquid fertilizer every month from Spring to the middle of Summer to provide the monstera with all the nutrients it needs at the right concentration to ensure big healthy leaves with lots of fenestrations.
+I recommend applying an all-purpose houseplant liquid fertilizer every month from Spring to the middle of Summer to provide the monstera with all the nutrients it needs at the right concentration to ensure big healthy leaves with lots of fenestrations.

-It is not necessary to fertilize your monstera in the Fall or Winter as this can promote growth at a time of year with fewer hours of daylight which can cause your monstera to be droopy.
+It is unnecessary to fertilize your monstera in the Fall or Winter as this can promote growth at a time of year with fewer hours of daylight which can cause your monstera to be droopy.

 The Best Temperature Range for Monstera Deliciosa is 65°F to 85°F (18°C to 29°C)

-Monstera can survive in temperatures as low as 50°F (10°C) however they do not tend to grow or develop new leaves at this temperatures.
+Monstera can survive in temperatures as low as 50°F (10°C).
+However, they do not tend to grow or develop new leaves at these temperatures, so you can’t see the big leaves with fenestrations that look so spectacular.

-Monstera deliciosa is a hardy indoor plant that can tolerate a range of temperatures, but typical room temperature is ideal.
+Monstera deliciosa is a hardy indoor plant that can tolerate various temperatures, but typical room temperature is ideal.

-It should be noted that monstera do not relish sudden fluctuations in temperature such as a blast of cold air from an open door or being located too close to indoor heating so find a fairly consistent area for your monstera.
+It should be noted that Monstera does not relish sudden fluctuations in temperature, such as a blast of cold air from an open door or being located too close to indoor heating, so I recommend finding a fairly consistent area for your Monstera.

 Why is my Monstera Sweating and Dripping Water?